Roo7K1d/D0x-K1t-v2/README.md

 ## 3.0 Installation

-Since D0xk1t is self-hosted, it does not work immediately out-of-box.
+Since D0x-K1t-v2 is self-hosted, it does not work immediately out-of-box.
 It is recommended that you use a `virtualenv` container due to the sheer number of dependencies that can run into conflict with your Python configuration.

 ### 3.1 Building

-Lucky for you, there are two ways to build D0xk1t.
-The __quick 'n easy way__, and the __manual way__.

-__Quick 'n Easy Way:__

-     $ curl https://raw.githubusercontent.com/ex0dus-0x/D0xk1t/master/extras/install | sudo /bin/bash

 __Manual Way:__

-    $ git clone https://github.com/ex0dus-0x/D0xk1t && cd D0xk1t
+    $ git clone https://github.com/roo7k1d/D0x-K1t-v2 && cd D0x-K1t-v2
     $ # Start virtualenv if you wish
     $ pip install -r requirements.txt
     $ python run.py